Dasmariñas: An American Plan

 The Americans established military rule in 1900.
 By order of the colonel of the American troops stationed in Perez-Dasmariñas, the residents of the town nominated a president and a vice-president.
 Elected through the raising of hands were Francisco Barzaga as president and Conrado Malihan as vice-president.
 They served their office until the civil government was established by the Americans in 1901.

 On January 31, 1901, in accordance with President William McKinley's instructions that the Filipinos be allowed to manage their own municipal governments, the Second Philippine Commission enacted Act No. 82, the new Municipal Code, placing each municipal government under the following officials: the municipal president, the vice-president, and the municipal council, who were elected by qualified voters every two years.
 In line with this, Placido Campos was again elected as the head of the municipality of Perez-Dasmariñas in October 1901.
 Francisco Barzaga then became the municipal treasurer.
 The two were re-elected in 1903.

 In 1903, the Americans conducted the first census in the Philippines.
 Francisco Barzaga and the secretary, Esteban Quique, were made census enumerators for Perez-Dasmariñas under the leadership of Placido Campos.
 When the census was finished, the total population of the town was only 3,500.
 Before the revolution of 1898, the population was estimated to be 12,000.
 Comparing the population prior to the revolution with that of 1948, there has been a decrease in the population of Perez-Dasmariñas.

-On January 5, 1905, the municipalities of Bacoor, Imus, and Perez-Dasmariñas were merged, with the seat of government located in Imus.
+On October 15, 1903, the municipalities of Bacoor and Perez-Dasmariñas were merged with Imus.

 In 1917, under Governor-General Francis Burton Harrison, Perez-Dasmariñas was again declared a separate municipality.
 The provincial governor of Cavite, Antero S. Soriano, convened the local leaders, including Placido Campos, Francisco Barzaga, and Felipe Tirona.
 Together, they agreed to remove the word "Perez" and retain only "Dasmariñas" as the new name of the town.
-For the second time, Placido Campos headed the town.
+For the second time, Placido Campos was appointed mayor.

+Development slowly came in the 1930s when the Aguinaldo Highway was constructed.